Servings: 5 Total time: 2 hours 15 minutes Difficulty: Beginner

 Preparation

 2. Sear the meat: Heat the vegetable oil in a large saucepan over medium heat.
 Add the beef pieces and brown them on all sides for about 5 minutes.
-Remove the meat and set aside.
+Remove the meat and set it aside.

-3. Fry the spice paste: In the same pan, add the prepared spice paste and fry over medium heat for about 5 minutes, until fragrant and lightly browned.
+3. Fry the spice paste: In the same pan, add the prepared spice paste and fry it over medium heat for about 5 minutes, until fragrant and lightly browned.

 Note